seelo/hardi_docker_minecraft/README.md

-# navis_docker_teamcity
+# hardi_docker_minecraft

-TODO: Enter the cookbook description here.
+A Chef cookbook to deploy a Minecraft server docker container